-The management of the Group considers that the financial assets included in other receivables (except for interest receivable for debt instrument at amortised cost) have low credit risk based on its strong capacity to meet its contractual cash flow obligations in the near term and low risk of default.
+The management of the Group considers that the financial assets included in other receivables (except for consideration receivable and interest receivable for debt instrument at amortised cost) have low credit risk based on its strong capacity to meet its contractual cash flow obligations in the near term and low risk of default.
 Impairment on other receivables is measured on 12-month ECL and reflects the short maturities of the exposures.

 In estimating the ECL, the management of the Group has taken into account the historical actual credit loss experience over the past years and the financial position of the counterparties, adjusted for forward-looking factors that are specific to the debtors and general economic conditions of the industry in which the counterparties operate, in estimating the probability of default of these financial assets, as well as the loss upon default in each case.
-The management of the Group considers the ECL of other receivables to be insignificant after taking into account the financial position and credit quality of the counterparties.
-At 31 December 2022, the Group recognised an impairment loss on other receivables of approximately RMB400,000 (2021: RMB44,000).
+Except for other receivables in respect of consideration receivable and interest receivable for debt instrument at amortised cost which were identified to have significant increase in credit risk, and impairment losses of approximately RMB2,643,000 (2022: RMB400,000) were recognised during the year ended 31 December 2023, the management of the Group considers the ECL of remaining other receivables to be insignificant after taking into account the financial position and credit quality of the counterparties.

-There was no change in the estimation techniques or significant assumptions made during the years ended 31 December 2022 and 2021.
+There was no change in the estimation techniques or significant assumptions made during the years ended 31 December 2023 and 2022.

-The following table shows the movements in allowance for ECL that has been recognised for other receivable during the years ended 31 December 2022 and 2021.
+The following table shows the movements in allowance for ECL that has been recognised for other receivables during the years ended 31 December 2023 and 2022.